본문 바로가기

 [IT Cafe] Upstage Takes a Year to Hire, CEO Sunghoon Kim Is a Developer to the Core

-Key Developers from Naver, Rumors of "Daum" Acquisition
+Key Developers from Naver, Rumors of 'Daum' Acquisition

-Fully Remote Workforce, Emphasis on Developer Culture
+Fully Remote Workforce, Developer-Centric Culture

 [IT Cafe] Upstage Takes a Year to Hire, CEO Sunghoon Kim Is a Developer to the Core Sunghoon Kim, CEO of Upstage